pfsense/docs/source/install/upgrade-guide.rst

 For mobile IPsec clients, clients could pass traffic in some circumstances without having specified the necessary matching local network in the mobile phase 2 configuration.
-The “Local Network” specified in mobile IPsec phase 2 must include all networks your mobile clients need to reach.
+The "Local Network" specified in mobile IPsec phase 2 must include all networks your mobile clients need to reach.
 If your mobile IPsec clients need to access the Internet via IPsec, your mobile phase 2 must specify 0.0.0.0/0 as the